Over the last 19 years I have been the technical co-founder at 3 different startups.

 - A very bad awful way to ask for help with your startup

-- Object Oriented Programming is an expensive disaster which must end — This got me a reference from the Wikipedia page devoted to Object Oriented programming, where I am now listed as one of the critics.
+- Object Oriented Programming is an expensive disaster which must end — the Wikipedia page devoted to Object Oriented programming lists me as one of the critics and links to this essay.

 - How ignorant am I, and how do I formally specify that in my code?